exakat/exakat-docs/Reference/Reports.rst

 PhpConfiguration is a Text report format.

-PhpConfiguration depends on the following theme : Appinfo.
+PhpConfiguration depends on the following rule : Appinfo.

 .. _report-phpcity: